RLM LinkedIn Tag

 Most Common Non-compliance Issues Found During an ASQA RTO Audit

 The most common non-compliance issue identified during an audit is the assessment tools.
 Assessment tools contain everything you need to do the assessment.
 Your assessment tool should meet the Principles of Assessment and Rules of Evidence under Standard 1.8.
-You must provide your learners with the correct materials to complete their tasks.
-So, acquiring the right resources is crucial to remain compliant.
+You need to provide your learners with the correct materials to complete their tasks, so acquiring the right resources is very crucial to remain compliant.

 It is not enough that your trainers deliver quality and up-to-date training.
-They must be qualified and provide evidence of those qualifications based on Standard 1.13b.
+They need to be qualified and provide evidence of those qualifications based on Standard 1.13b.

 This has been a consistent non-compliance issue due to RTOs not understanding the evidence required.
 Here are some ways to maintain the skill currency of trainers:

 Your TAS is your roadmap for strategically delivering training and assessment.
 It’s a guide on how, when, and where to deliver courses.
-It covers every training product your RTO delivers, which is usually the first thing the auditor asks and investigates.
-It is essential to find training resources with compliance features to avoid non-compliance.
+It covers every training product that your RTO delivers, so it is usually the first thing that the auditor asks and investigates.
+To avoid non-compliance, it is essential to find training resources that have compliance features.
 Make sure that your TAS covers:

-- How the RTO delivers training (face-to-face, online, blended)
+• How training will be delivered (face-to-face, online, blended)

 What to do if you were found non-compliant?